Skip to content

 The paper documentingderivation and validation.

 Amorocho-Morales JD, Parra-Guevara S, Quintero-Muñoz E, Dimas G, Correa-Morales JE.
-Int J Cardiol Cardiovasc Risk Prev (IJCCRP).
+Int J Cardiol Cardiovasc Risk Prev (IJCRP).
 2026.

 Abstract